Foster Care and Foster-to-Adopt Process

 This is a one-hour, virtual training where staff review in detail many of the SCCS policies and procedures relating to foster care and adoption.
 This is a great opportunity to have your specific questions answered.
 This training is MANDATORY.
 Advance registration is required.
 If you have questions, please email Sandy DeLuca.

 Step 3: Attend Pre-Service Training.

 Online and in-person trainings are available; all in-person trainings are held at the Northeast Ohio Regional Training Center at Summit County Children Services.
-In order to register for Pre-Service Training, you must set up an online account in our new Child & Adult Protective Services Learning Management System (CAPS LMS).
+In order to register for Pre-Service Training, you must set up an online account in our Child & Adult Protective Services Learning Management System (CAPS LMS).
 Once your account is set up, you will be able to register for trainings, submit evaluations and track your progress.
-NOTE: If you are married or wish to co-parent, both of you will need to set up an online account using separate emails.
+NOTE: If you are married or wish to co-parent, both of you will need to set up online accounts using separate emails.
 Some of the topics include The Caregiver Role & Responsibilities, Overview and Impact of Trauma, Partnering with the Primary Family, and Child and Adolescent Development.
-To inquiry how to set up an account in CAPS LMS, email Sandy DeLuca.
+To inquire how to set up an account in CAPS LMS, email Sandy DeLuca.